 Client

-Once pullconf is installed on the client system a client configuration file must be created on the server.
+Once pullconf is installed on the client system a client configuration must be created on the server.
 This makes the client known to the server and pullconf can successfully connect to pullconfd.

-and $PULLCONF_RESOURCE_DIR
+$PULLCONF_RESOURCE_DIR

 .